Spectrum News NECN

-New England Cable News (NECN) is a regional 24-hour cable news television network owned and operated by NBCUniversal (as part of the NBCUniversal Owned Television Stations division, both ultimately owned by Comcast) serving the New England region of the United States.
-It focuses on regional news, though in some low priority timeslots, paid programming and programming from WNBC such as Talk Stoop and Open House are seen.
+Spectrum News NECN (also known as just NECN, and formerly New England Cable News) is a regional 24-hour cable news television network owned and operated by Spectrum News, which itself is owned by Charter Communications.
+It serves the New England region of the United States.
+It focuses on regional news, with local headlines approximately every 15 minutes and weather forecasts approximately every 10 minutes.

-NECN, along with NBC owned and operated NBC10 Boston (WBTS-CD channel 15), Telemundo O&O WNEU (channel 60), and NBC Sports Boston, are based at the NBCU Boston Media Center on B Street in Needham, Massachusetts.
+Spectrum News NECN, along with NBC owned and operated NBC10 Boston (WBTS-CD channel 15), Telemundo O&O WNEU (channel 60), and NBC Sports Boston, are based at the NBCU Boston Media Center on B Street in Needham, Massachusetts.
 NECN also operated several news bureaus in the New England area, including Manchester, New Hampshire; Hartford, Connecticut; Worcester, Massachusetts; Portland, Maine; Providence, Rhode Island; and Burlington, Vermont.

 New England Cable News maintains a remote camera in the television studio of Suffolk University in downtown Boston.
 New England Cable News is available across New England in 3.7 million homes and produces several original programs.